mines-erds/course-overviews/557_Syllabus.md

   - clustering with real-world data? por-perm?

 ## Week 8
-Final project, where students bring in a real-world dataset and perform data filtering, visualization, and statistical analysis
+Final project, where students bring in a real-world dataset and perform data wrangling, visualization, and statistical analysis

 # Important things